SpencerRohan/tutorial-2/readme.md

 Confident in coding scale 1-10, Phase 1 was a solid 7.
 The basics are there for me, what I should be looking for and how things connect.
 Still working to really streamline the coding process.
 We talked Wednesday about a lot of new concepts.
 Any reading materials you would suggest?

+#### Phase 3 - The Clean Up

+Implemented changes discussed through Slack.
+I have a few remaining questions that would be best resolved in person.
+Couldn't figure out how to make a drop down that had 'ID - COLOR' properties.
+I could get one, but not the other.
+I started exploring flash messaging, validations with Requests, and RouteServiceProvider properties.
+I also made an additional interface - for Vendor class.
+I discovered vendor routing within laravel - I adjusted this to no longer route to auth/login or /home.

+##### Questions and Topics:

++

+Confident in coding scale 1-10, N/A